Law and Economics

 A central challenge in securing property rights is the subversion of justice through legal skill, bribery, or physical force by the strong — the state or its powerful citizens — against the weak.
 Glaeser, Ponzetto, and Shleifer present evidence that the less educated and poorer citizens in many countries feel their property rights are least secure.
 The researchers then present a model of a farmer and a mine which can pollute his farm in a jurisdiction where the mine can subvert law enforcement.
 They show that, in this model, injunctions or other forms of property rules work better than compensation for damage or liability rules.
 The equivalences of the Coase Theorem break down in realistic ways.
 The case for injunctions is even stronger when parties can invest in power.
 The researchers' approach sheds light on several controversies in law and economics, but also applies to practical problems in developing countries, such as low demand for formality, law enforcement under uncertain property rights, and unresolved conflicts between environmental damage and development.

-Justin Marion, University of California Santa Cruz
+Justin Marion, the University of California at Santa Cruz

 This paper studies how affirmative action exemptions in public procurement can improve efficiency and government expenditures without harming disadvantaged business enterprise (DBE) utilization.
 Marion examines a unique program employed by the Iowa Department of Transportation, where prior to 2013 prime contractors were allowed an exemption from a projects affirmative action requirement if their history of DBE utilization was sufficiently high.
 Marion finds that prime contractors use the exemption to smooth demands on capacity constrained DBEs, building a history of utilization during low demand periods and exploiting the resulting exemption during high demand.
 The exemption policy was unexpectedly eliminated in 2013, which the researcher exploits to evaluate its effect on DBE utilization and procurement costs.
 He finds that average DBE utilization was unchanged and bids rose on affirmative action contracts.